SiWarlock/telegram-gpt-self-bot/README.md

    - Press F12 for Developer Tools
    - In the network tab, find a request to the Discord API https://discord.com/api/
    - Look for the Authorization header in the request headers
-   - Copy the token to .env file
+   - Copy the token from the Authorization header to .env file

 ## Security Notes